 (DFT) and time dependent-DFT by applying Becke’s three-parameter hybrid exchange functional with Lee–

 Yang–Parr gradient-corrected correlation (B3LYP functional).
 The chemical reagents used in the synthesis were

 purchased from Fluka, Sigma and Aldrich.

-Result and Discussions: The structure of the preparing Heterocyclic azo dyes is proven using spectroscopic tools
+Results and Discussion: The structure of the preparing Heterocyclic azo dyes is proven using spectroscopic tools

 and elemental analysis, and investigation of its absorption spectra indicate the effect of both solvent and substituent

 on absorption maximum.
 DFT calculations were performed on some of the selected dyes.

 Conclusion: Structures of newly synthesized heterocyclic azo dyes were confirmed using elemental analysis, IR,

 1H-NMR, 13C-NMR and mass spectral data.
 DFT theory was used in explaining the electronic properties of some

 selected dyes, where the energy gap can help in understanding the reactivity behaviour and stability of these